 Description: Looking for the best seat in the house?
 Sit under this giant, hand crafted wooden star canopy and gaze out over the pond at Star Island.
 This 8 foot star provides a romantic place to reflect and enjoy the tranquility of the park.

-Star Archway Entry created by Thavenet Machine Shop, Pawcatuck, CT
+Star Archway Entry created by Thavenet Machine Co., Pawcatuck, CT

 Artist: Thavenet Machine Shop, Pawcatuck CT